TIANLE233/MisISP/README.md

 <img src="images/dataset.png">

 > Examples from the captured RHID dataset.
-From top to bottom: (a) visualized RAW input, (b) output of the proposed method, and (c) ground-truth reference captured by a DSLR camera.
+From top to bottom: visualized RAW input, output of the proposed method, and ground-truth reference captured by a DSLR camera.

 <img src="images/Framework.png">